Electricity Industry Activity

 Nuclear power plant value is based on the value of electricity generated.
 Estimating the value of electricity decades in the future is difficult, especially if the electricity is sold into an electricity market.

-Victoria de Durango Electricity industry
+Cleckheaton Electricity industry

 The figure above shows the activities that happen in every electricity system.
 Investments are made in power plants, transmission lines, and other infrastructure.
 The power plants provide electricity, capacity, and ancillary services to meet fluctuating system demand in real time.